Entrepreneurship, Organizations, and Society

 Envisioning socially impactful action requires an understanding of problems from multiple perspectives, of difference along multiple axes, of the dynamics of organizations, and of individual and collective agency in social context.
 And advancing solutions demands creative thinking, resilience and risk-taking, collaboration with multiple stakeholders, and command of basic business practices.

 In EOS, students learn to develop such understandings and competencies through engagement in four subject areas, applied learning experiences, and connections with practitioners in the field.
+The four areas within the EOS curriculum are:

 Students minoring in EOS choose one approved course from each of the four areas, with one course at the 300 level.
 We strongly encourage students to integrate their course work with applied learning experiences and to interact with practitioners in their field.
 Student should select a coherent set of courses and applied learning experiences that fit their specific interests and aspirations.
 We urge students to seek advice from the member of the EOS committee who best matches their interest.